davs3275/sbs/med/collier.md

 abusive fellow, with some knavish, envious, or unsociable churl or other.
-Now all this perverseness in them proceeds from their ignorance of good and evil ; and since it has fallen to my share to understand the natural beauty of a good action, and the deformity of an ill one—since I am satisfied the person disobliging is of kin to me, and though we are
+Now all this perverseness in them proceeds from their ignorance of good and evil; and since it has fallen to my share to understand the natural beauty of a good action, and the deformity of an ill one—since I am satisfied the person disobliging is of kin to me, and though we are